-Saitou’s ambiguous answering smirk indicated that he was slightly cheered.
-This didn’t last long, however, for the moment some incredibly obnoxious chorus of kids and a consequently rather pedophilic-sounding adult singer burst out of the speakers with the beginnings of Rudolph the Red-Nosed Reindeer, Saitou stood abruptly.
+Saitou’s ambiguous answering smirk indicated he was slightly cheered.
+This didn’t last long, however, for the moment some incredibly obnoxious chorus of kids and a consequently very creepy-sounding adult singer burst out of the speakers with the beginnings of Rudolph the Red-Nosed Reindeer, Saitou stood abruptly.
 “I need a cigarette,” was the only explanation or invitation he offered, leaving Sano to clear up the table and hasten after him as quickly as possible.

-By now Sano was almost certain he knew exactly what was wrong, and he was fairly certain he also knew exactly how to handle it; the only thing he wasn’t entirely certain about was exactly how Saitou would respond.
+By now Sano definitely believed he knew exactly what was wrong, and also exactly how to handle it; the only remaining point of uncertainty was exactly how Saitou would respond.
 This resulted in a return of his nervousness as he continued to attempt to decide exactly how to word his statement.
-Heartened as he was by the accuracy of his hypothesis, his state of encouragement had been largely canceled out by the extended response to his present.
+Heartened as he was by the apparent accuracy of his hypothesis, his state of encouragement had been largely canceled out by the extended response to his present.
 How the hell was he supposed to put this so it sounded appealing and casual and… not-stalkerish?

-The issue was, luckily, largely taken out of his hands.
+The issue, luckily, largely left his hands.
 As he joined Saitou in the frigid shadow of the building on the north side, snow crunching beneath his feet and his breath as visible as the smoke Saitou was already exhaling, his pocket gave a chirp indicating that the lack of signal inside had caused him to miss yet another call.
 Withdrawing his cell, he noted that this had actually been someone he wanted to talk to.
-Turning away from the older man, who was watching him wordlessly, he called back.
+Turning away from the teacher, who was watching him wordlessly, he called back.
 As he conversed, he couldn’t help being acutely aware of how the discussion must sound to someone that could only hear half of it:

 Finally Saitou’s stillness broke as he raised his cigarette to his lips, but his eyes hadn’t left Sano’s face; Sano thought his expression was more contemplative now than anything else.
 At last he said, “That depends.”